Garrett Cooper’s 2-run HR in 9th sends Marlins over Mets 3-1

+MIAMI (AP) — Garrett Cooper’s big swing provided the finishing touch the Miami Marlins needed.

-MIAMI (AP) — Garrett Cooper hit a two-out, two-run homer in the ninth inning Saturday, and the Miami Marlins beat the New York Mets 3-1.
+With their bullpen depleted, the Marlins were one strike from a second consecutive extra-inning game when Cooper hit a two-run homer to beat the New York Mets 3-1.

-Cooper’s fifth homer of the year came on a 3-2 pitch from Drew Smith (1-1).
+Cooper’s homer came with two out in the ninth on a 3-2 pitch from Drew Smith (1-1), giving the Marlins a bounce-back victory after they used 10 pitchers in a 12-inning loss to the Mets on Friday.

+“We didn’t want to go to extra innings again,” Cooper said.
+“I was thinking that — ‘We don’t need another 11- or 12-inning game.’”

 Mets center fielder Johneshwy Fargas made a leaping snow-cone catch to rob Jesús Aguilar of an extra-base hit to start the ninth.
-Brian Anderson singled with two outs and Cooper homered on a 90-mph cutter down the middle.
+Brian Anderson singled with two outs, and Cooper homered on a 90-mph cutter down the middle.

 The Mets’ Dominic Smith tied the game at 1 with a two-out, RBI single in the eighth.
 Richard Bleier thought he had Smith struck out with the previous pitch and took several steps toward the dugout assuming the inning was over.